-People have asked us if sending an email to someone via BCC (Blind Carbon Copy) is HIPAA-compliant.
-Take for example, a doctor’s office sending a newsletter to its patients via BCC.
-When the patients receive a message sent via BCC, they cannot see who else received it.
-Some may think that because the recipients are hidden, then this email does not contain any individually identifiable information.
-They assume that this means that the messages do not contain any “electronic protected health information” (ePHI) that is subject to HIPAA regulations.
+One common misconception is that sending emails to a list of recipients using BCC (Blind Carbon Copy) makes it HIPAA-compliant.
+For example, a doctor’s office sends a newsletter to its patients using BCC to hide the other recipients.
+Patients who receive a message sent via BCC cannot see who else received it.
+Some may think this email does not contain any identifiable information because the individual recipients are hidden.
+They assume the messages do not contain any “electronic protected health information” (ePHI) subject to HIPAA regulations.

-However, BCC is actually not good enough to protect ePHI.
+However, BCC is not good enough to protect ePHI.

 Read the rest of this post »